 Below is another video I made about the various CFL grow light bulbs that I have used over the years that can be purchased locally at a hardware store.
 You're probably better off buying online since there is a wider variety to choose from.

 I wouldn't use anything under 42 watts.
 42 watts is great for basil and lettuce but a plant like a tomato you'll need 85 watts+.
 Below are a few I suggest.
-The first 3 are for vegetative growth.
-The last 3 are to encourage flowering and fruit production.
+The first 2 are 42 watts and the second 2 are 85 watts.
+One of them is 6500k for vegetative growth and the other is 2700k for flowering.

 Other versions of this concept from photos sent to me over the years:

 This was was emailed to me by Alvin W.